mwierszycki/gfortran_for_abaqus/README.md

 # Configuration the gfortran compiler to work with Abaqus
-To use GNU Fortran Compiler with Abaqus the compiler and linker options in Abauqs config file must be modifed.
-The following options added to global (lnx86_64.env) or local (abaqus_v6.env) Abaqus configuratino files enable to compile and to link correctlly Abaqus user soubroutines on Linux using gfortran:
+TTo use GNU Fortran Compiler with Abaqus the compiler and linker options in Abauqs config file must be modified.
+The following options added to global (lnx86_64.env) or local (abaqus_v6.env) Abaqus configuration files enables to compile and to link correctly Abaqus user subroutines on Linux using gfortran:

 ```
 import os